merenlab/anvio.org/tutorials/interactive-interface/index.md

 {% include IMAGE path="/images/interactive-interface/exercise3_01.png" width=80 %}

 By default, anvi'o uses the 3/4 circle shape, but you can change that.
-First of all, you can control the angle of the display in the **Options** tab, and make it a 180°:
+First of all, you can control the angle of the display in the **Options** tab, and make it 180°:

 {% include IMAGE path="/images/interactive-interface/exercise3_02.png" width=80 %}